 - Will have regular opportunities planned into curriculum time each week to talk about books

-- Will use story sacks, puppets, role play and drama to explore stories in more detail
+- Will use a range of strategies to explore stories in more detail

 - Will develop their drama and performance skills